 - The percentage of available credit you've utilized

 - If and when you had a foreclosure, declared bankruptcy, or had debt sent to collections

 It's common to see varying credit scores when you look at different sources.
+Credit Karma and other services might display different credit scores, like TransUnion VantageScore, which is different than the TransUnion FICO score that's used for your Apple Card application.
 Your credit report and the timing of when your credit score is updated can affect your credit score.

 By law, you're allowed to get a free annual copy of your credit report and file a dispute with TransUnion if you find an error.